-I know that my breaths are limited and one day I will no longer be here.
-No matter what happens in my life, I am blessed to live in a wealthy country.
-I don’t have to worry about war destroying my life, or lack of potable water and food.
-I can make actual choices about what I am going to do every day and what I am going to eat and drink.
+I know that my breaths are limited and one day I will no longer be here to even consider these questions No matter what happens in my personal story, I am blessed to live in a wealthy country.
+I don’t have to worry about war destroying my life, or lack of potable water, edible food, or violence on my street.
+I can make choices about what I am going to do every day and what I am going to eat and drink.
 I can sleep in a safe warm bed.
 I can see my family and friends when I want to.

 When I have fears about the future, when I have doubts about my path, when I regret the past, I know that these are all privileges.

 And I know we are all in this together.
 We are all passing through the natural cycle of birth, life, and death.
 Fear is like a cloud that blocks the sun.
 Behind that veil the sun is a beating heart that fuels all life.
 If we can let the clouds pass, we can find the source of all beauty, the energy that created the cosmos.